ALejietis96/INC2-Automated-Loan-Originator/README.md

 # Automated loan originator for Postman

-- <b>This tool is meant to create test data, that can be used for created test cases and E2E test cases.
+<b>This tool is meant to create test data, that can be used for created test cases and E2E test cases.

-- Disclaimer: This tool has limited support for edge test cases and is built to work within a normal operating range.
+Disclaimer: This tool has limited support for edge test cases and is built to work within a normal operating range.

-- In case of any further misunderstandings occur or you have more questions, contact script developer - <i>@ALejietis96</i> :</b>
+In case of any further misunderstandings occur or you have more questions, contact script developer - <i>@ALejietis96</i> :</b>

   - I have no prior expreience in JavaScript.

-  - So everything that has been written here has been gathered online by me.
+  - Everything that has been written here has been gathered online by me.

-  - During 4 day long development and 2 versions:
+  - During 4 day long development and creating 2 versions:

     - Where main functions were written during the first 2 days